andrewbaisden/blog-posts/notes/Creating a button menu using HTML, CSS and JavaScript.md

-# Creating a button menu using HTML, CSS and JavaScript

 You will be creating a button menu that has a hover state and also allows you to select a button when you click on it.
 The final project can be seen in this [Codepen](https://codepen.io/andrewbaisden/pen/BajgPKP).

 ## Step 1